pragatib00/ai-resume-screening-and-analyzer/README.md

 ollama serve
 ```

-Leave `ollama serve` running in the background — the backend calls it at `http://localhost:11434` for resume/job text extraction.
+Leave `ollama serve` running in the background, the backend calls it at `http://localhost:11434` for resume/job text extraction.

 ### 3. Run the frontend